Card Sharks: Money Cards

 The winner of the main game plays the Money Cards bonus game.
 The original board consisted of a series of eight cards dealt out on three levels; the 2001 revival changed this to seven cards.
 The champion is staked with a dollar amount before the round begins and wagers money on each card prior to calling higher or lower.
-Prior to 2001, the player was staked with $200 prior to the round; the 2001 revival raised this to $700.
-The 2019 revival has the contestant wager with the $10,000 he or she received for winning the main game.
+A correct call adds the wager to their bank, while a miss deducts it.
+Prior to 2001, the player was staked with $200 prior to the round.

 After calling the first three cards, the last card in the row was moved to the first position in the second row, and the contestant received an additional $200 to wager with the next three cards.
 The last card in the third row was moved to the first position in the top row, and the contestant made a wager for the final card.
 The minimum bet for each card was $50 ($100 in the 2001 revival), except for the final card, the "Big Bet" (renamed "Major Wager" for the 2001 revival), where the contestant was required to wager at least half of the money earned thus far.

-If a contestant lost all of the money banked and busted on the first row, the last card called was moved to the first position on the second row and the contestant received another $200 to wager with the final four cards.
-If the contestant busted after moving to the second row, the round ended.
+If a contestant lost all the money banked ("busted") on the first row, the last card called was moved to the first position on the second row and the contestant received another $200 to wager with the final four cards.
+If the contestant busted after moving up to this level on either the original or 1986 series, the game ended.